Solid locally analytic representations: Solid locally analytic representations

 \subsection{Detecting locally analyticity}

-We finish this section with some additional results that can come in handy when proving that a solid representation is locally analytic.
-In the following we let $G$ be an uniform pro-$p$-group over $\bb{Q}_p$ of dimension $d$ and let $\log: G\to \f{g}=\Lie G$ be its logarithm.
+We finish this section with an additional result that can come in handy when proving that a solid representation is locally analytic.
+In the following we let $G$ be an uniform pro-$p$-group over $\bb{Q}_p$.